Censorship in Belarus

 Censorship in Belarus, although prohibited by the country's constitution, is enforced by a number of laws.
 These include a law that makes insulting the president punishable by up to five years in prison, and another that makes criticizing Belarus abroad punishable by up to two years in prison.

 Freedom of the press in Belarus remains extremely restricted.
 State-owned media are subordinated to the president and harassment and censorship of independent media are routine.
 The government subjects both independent and foreign media to systematic political intimidation, especially for reporting on the deteriorating economy and human rights abuses.
 Journalists are harassed and detained for reporting on unauthorized demonstrations or working with unregistered media outlets.
 Journalists have been killed in suspicious circumstances.
 Most local independent outlets regularly practice self-censorship.

 Reporters Without Borders ranked Belarus 154th out of 178 countries in its 2010 Press Freedom Index.

 In the 2011 Freedom House Freedom of the Press report, Belarus scored 92 on a scale from 10 (most free) to 99 (least free), because the Lukashenko regime systematically curtails press freedom.
 This score placed Belarus 9th from the bottom of the 196 countries included in the report and earned the country a "Not Free" status.
 In 2021, after a year-long purge on independent media by Lukashenko regime, the country dropped down to the 158th place in the PFI rating.

 Registration and state control on the media

 The Ministry of Information of Belarus was established in 2001 and serves as Belarus' media regulator.
-Licensing and registration procedures are opaque and politicised.
+Licensing and registration procedures are opaque and politicized.
 Since 2009 all media outlets, including websites, need to register or face blockage.
 Independent publications have been forced to use foreign-based internet domains.
-Outlets that "threaten the interests of the state" can also be denied accreditation and shut down.
+Outlets that "threaten the state's interests" can also be denied accreditation and shut down.